 Specific Aims: State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
-The Specific Aims section must not exceed one (1) page.
+The Specific Aims section must not exceed one (1) page and should be placed at the beginning of the research plan as a standalone document.